 You'll probably have a good idea of most of the functions you need, and it's great if you can provide a list of things that are essential to the site, as well as more of a wishlist of things that would be nice to have.

-Your digital agency can then take a look and advise you on what they think will work best.
+When you've got your list or wants, would likes and wishes, your creative agency can then take a look and advise you on what they think will work best.

 This could change based on who your customers are and what might work for them, but also based on your budget and how to make the most of your money.